-Breaking down the ministry
+Breaking Down the Ministry

 I have given hundreds of hours of thought into how to bring my most effective care to those top three priorities–in the order given.

-The second point–to live twenty-five years after I die–is because I do not foresee the first point–to take the Gospel to every person–being accomplished during my lifetime.
+The second point–to live twenty-five years after I die–is because I do not foresee the first point–to take the gospel to every person–happening during my lifetime.
 This mission statement defines everything I do.

 - What defines you?

-- The redemptive use of technology.
+- The redemptive use of technology

-- The replication of leaders.
+- The replication of leaders

-Training center in the sky
+Training Center in the Sky

 Students, Members, Visitors

-We first received Drive By Marriage about three years ago, and so I have been informally studying with Rick for that long.
-I am a completely different person than I was three years ago and have changed drastically since beginning the DE Program in September, 2013. – Brandi
+We first received Drive-By Marriage about three years ago, and so I have been informally studying with Rick for that long.
+I am a completely different person than I was three years ago and have changed drastically since beginning the DE Program in September 2013. – Brandi

-- I have replicated myself into them,
+- I have replicated myself into them

-What you have heard from me in the presence of many witnesses entrust to faithful men who will be able to teach others also. – 2 Timothy 2:2 (ESV)
+What you have heard from me in the presence of many witnesses entrust to faithful men who will be able to teach others also. – 2 Timothy 2:2

 - We are a community of like-minded disciple-makers, who spur one another on to love and good deeds (Hebrews 10:24-25).

-- My Students receive my attention.
+- Students receive my full and undivided attention.